Bennie Charleston

 Bennie T. Charleston (April 29, 1907 – February 29, 1988), nicknamed "Tweed", was an American Negro league pitcher in the 1930s.

 A native of Indianapolis, Indiana, Charleston was the brother of Baseball Hall of Famer Oscar Charleston.
-He played for the Pittsburgh Crawfords alongside his brother in 1932.
+He played for the Indianapolis ABCs in 1931 and the Pittsburgh Crawfords alongside his brother in 1932.
 Charleston died in Indianapolis in 1988 at age 80.